The datacontract CLI is an open-source command-line tool for working with data contracts.

 │ [default: None] │

-│ file (repeat for multiple table names, leave │
+│ manifest file (repeat for │

-│ empty for all tables in the file). │
+│ leave empty for all models │

 │ [default: None] │